sarahciston/codingcare/posts/unknowing.md

 <!-- >"Why is there more craving than there is in a mountain.
 This does not seem strange to an echo and more surely is in there not being a habit.
 Why is there so much useless suffering.
 Why is there." [@steinTenderButtons2014] -->

-When I made my first project writing code, I made a chatbot called 'ladymouth' that tried to explain feminism to misogynists online [@cistonLadymouthAntiSocialMediaArt2019].
-I thought ladymouth would be like Pipilotti's mouth, wet against the glass.
+My first project writing code was a chatbot called 'ladymouth' that tried to explain feminism to misogynists online [@cistonLadymouthAntiSocialMediaArt2019].
+I thought ladymouth would be like Pipilotti's mouth, wet against the glass, slurping up vitriol.
 I thought she could mouth silently into (and also become) a mawing void.
 I wanted a sea of fish mouths mawing; I made a grid of GIFs of my lips repeating, silent again.
 They mouthed the words of yet another poem about gender.

 ![Sarah Ciston, "ladymouth," 2018](assets/img/LMgallerycrop.png)

 ![Sarah Ciston, "e-face," 2015](assets/img/lips.gif)

 I wanted to treat 'ladymouth' like a black box, to shove everything inside her that I didn't want to know about the horrible things being said on the internet about women and anyone othered.
 The black box doesn't work this way.
-The box, in all its complex code, holding all its rage and color, requires tending.
+The box — in all its complex code, holding all its rage and color — requires tending.

-I had to enter the box and learn its codes, in order to create with it.
+I had to enter the box and learn its codes, immerse myself in order to create with it.
 In doing so I began to care for it.
 I even began to care about the people being cruel to it.
 Ashby says that another system emerges along with the black box: "the experimenter is coupling himself to the Box, so that the two together form a system with feedback" [@ashbyIntroductionCybernetics1956].
 Thanks a lot, Ashby.
 I am tethered to all the black boxes making judgments that affect my dailiness.
 Turns out it's me stuck in the box — magician's assistant, thrown voice like Alexa — my head and legs peek out from its severed halves.

 *This Is Fine.*

 ![Pipilotti Rist, MOCA 2021](assets/img/pipi-scream.jpg)

 How much loss is normal?

 When his hallucinations start, my father sees an orange setting sun and a giant orb of tangled wires.
 He sees a large tapestry with tears that keep repairing.
 He says he doesn't mind.
 He likes them fine and wants them to continue.

 Large machine learning models are said to hallucinate when they recombine input data in strange ways, like misremembering.
 When models hallucinate, they "suffer from producing factually invalid statements," both subjective opinions and unsupported objective statements [@dziriOriginHallucinationsConversational2022].
 It is a very human thing to do, to be subjective, to suffer.

->"Why is there so much suffering.
+>"Why is there so much useless suffering.
 Why is there." [@steinTenderButtons2014]

 >"Hallucination symptoms may manifest as deficiencies in various vision-language tasks like judgment and description, or factual errors in different visual semantics, such as objects, attributes, and relations." [@liuSurveyHallucinationLarge2024]